lelilia/more-hearts-than-bullets/README.md

 <img src="./more_hearts_screenshot.png" width="300">

-you move the squares with the arrow keys
+you move your smiley with the arrow keys and send good vibes with the space bar

-pressing 'r' will reload and 'esc' will close the window

 have fun!

+## links

+this game was also featured in [Recurse Joy of computing](https://joy.recurse.com/posts/543-more-hearts-than-bullets)